 We want to make sure that we follow the cash.
 Now, we keep the system pretty simple and it’s not actually double entry.
 But behind the scenes, we have all sorts of checks to make sure things balance.
 So, sometimes in the release notes, you’ll see something like, “We fixed this calculation error,” because we’re constantly adding tests and scenarios and “what ifs” to make sure that anything we release, everything stays in balance.
 And what we’re really keeping in balance is assets = liabilities + owner’s equity—that is the fundamental equation.

 You can’t argue with the guy that made it up in the fifteenth century because double entry accounting just works.
 It holds true forever and ever and ever.
-And that is exactly the change we made to the new YNAB, so that we could make sure to recognize that cash is king in our system, cash is absolutely king, but we are making decisions based on our expenses.
+With credit cards in YNAB, we make sure to recognize that cash is king in our system, cash is absolutely king, but we are making decisions based on our expenses.
 What we’re doing is saying, “Well, the liability went up and we’re going to take that cash from here and stick it over in that Credit Card Payment category.”
 And that’s exactly what we do now in YNAB.